Your Alternative Guide to Buenos Aires

 The men and women of Buenos Aires are very concerned with their appearance, take pride in their bodies and thanks to them, Buenos Aires is full of gyms.

 From mega-fashion Megatlon to the rinky-dink Average Joe’s style gym, everyone can find one that fits their style.
-My style was the overpriced Sport Club (190 pesos per month) until I decided I’d never achieve the buns of the girl with the steal tush implants, so now I’m heading to the dive gym on the corner (65 pesos a month).
+My style was the overpriced Sport Club until I decided I’d never achieve the buns of the girl with the steal tush implants, so now I’m heading to the dive gym on the corner.
 Most gyms that have a pool are slightly more expensive.
 Just splurge during summer months.
 Don’t pay for the pool access during winter, you won’t use it.
 Those looking JUST to use the pool can also sign up for exclusive pool use at many gyms.

 For those looking for non-gym exercising, Buenos Aires is full of parks with great running paths.
 My favorites include, Parque Tres de Febrero in Palermo, the Ecological Reserve in Puerto Madero and the Costanera Norte.
 While runners avoid busy city sidewalks, there are city blocks that are common for doing loops.
 Most of these are around plazas or have simply become a safe place to run.
 A few of these runner-friendly blocks include: Parque Centenario near Caballito, Parque Chacabuco near Avenida Eva Perón and Plaza Irlanda near Juan B. Justo and San Martin.